Supernatural horror film: 21st century

 In the 2000s, violent horror films called "torture porn" became popular, but, by the end of the decade, supernatural horror had regained its popularity.
 The found footage film The Blair Witch Project had achieved fame in 1999, and in the late 2000s, Paranormal Activity succeeded with the same film technique, which led to a film series that lasted until the mid-2010s.

 In the first two decades of 21st century, supernatural horror films explored a variety of themes and styles.
 Movies like Martyrs Lane (2021) focused on grief and loss, while Oculus (2013), Personal Shopper (2016), and Hereditary (2018) explored unfinished family business and personal trauma.
 The genre also incorporated real historical events, as seen in The Devil's Backbone (2001), Los Silencios (2018), and La Llorona (2019), which draw on the Spanish Civil War, Colombian armed conflict, and Guatemalan genocide, respectively.
 Films like Host (2020) reflected contemporary fears, with The Others (2001) and Insidious (2010) revisiting haunted house narratives, and The Conjuring (2013) grounding its story in real-life paranormal investigations.
 The genre also blended horror with comedy, as in Housebound (2014) and Extra Ordinary (2019), to explore similar themes.
 The films employed various techniques, such as jump-scares, tension-building, and emotive performances, to examine deep-rooted fears and societal issues.

 Box office

 The highest-grossing supernatural horror film, adjusted for inflation, is The Exorcist (1973).
 It has an unadjusted gross of over $441 million with the original release and 2000 re-release combined; the estimated adjusted gross in 2019 is over $1.04 billion.
 The highest-grossing supernatural horror film, unadjusted for inflation, is It (2017) with a worldwide gross of $701 million.

-In 2013, Varietys Andrew Stewart said supernatural horror films grossed more at the box office than other horror sub-genres.
+In 2013, Varietys Andrew Stewart said that supernatural horror films grossed more at the box office than other horror sub-genres.
 He advised that filmmakers interested in tapping into the profitable market of low-budget horror should focus more on stories about ghosts and the supernatural, as movies about slashers and extreme horror tend to have less consistent commercial success.